ivoa/vo-dml/tools/ReadMe.md

 * 0.3.10 Add possibility to do use "SingleTable" inheritance strategy for RDB schema
 * 0.3.11 Add XSD to VODSL task.
 * 0.3.12 allow references to be contained...
+* 0.3.13 some bug fixes and different vodml metadata handling

 ## Information for [developers of the plugin itself](./Developing.md)